icon

 • Ghost Tank or Waste Oil Tank Removal / Closure

-Underground Storage Tank (UST) Permit Process
+How to Apply for an Underground Storage Tank (UST) Construction Permit

-Step 1 Submit your Permit Application
+step 1 Submit your Permit Application

 Complete the Underground Storage Tank (UST) Construction Permit Application (PDF) and email it to UST@austintexas.gov.

-Step 2 Make Payment
+step 2 Make Payment

 Once your permit application has been submitted to UST@austintexas.gov, an invoice will be generated and emailed to the address listed on the permit application.
 UST Construction Permit fees vary depending on the type of work that is being performed.
-You will then log into your AB+C account to make an online payment.
+You will then log into your AB+C Portal account to make an online payment.

-Step 3 Application Review, Processing, and Approval
+step 3 Application Review, Processing, and Approval

 The review process begins when the payment and permit application has been received.
 Once the Underground Storage Tank (UST) Construction Permit has been approved, the approved permit will be emailed to you, and it should remain on-site during construction activities.
 The permit is valid for 6 months.

-Step 4 Initial Inspection
+step 4 Initial Inspection

 You are required to provide 24 – 48 hour notice when you are ready to begin construction.
 An Underground Storage Tank (UST) inspector will meet on-site the day construction begins to perform an Initial Inspection.
 During the Initial Inspection, the inspector will verify proper erosion/sedimentation and safety controls are in place.
 The UST Inspector will discuss the project's scope of work and the required inspections for the type of construction being performed.

-Step 5 Follow-up Inspections and Final Inspection
+step 5 Follow-up Inspections and Final Inspection

 Depending on the type of construction being performed, 2 – 10 follow-up inspections will be required throughout the project.
 This will be discussed at the Initial Inspection.